Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ### Relay Setup

-- Boss Room provides an integration with [Multiplayer Services sessions](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) that make use of [Unity Relay](https://docs-multiplayer.unity3d.com/netcode/current/relay/).
-You can find our Unity Relay setup guide [here](https://docs.unity.com/ugs/en-us/manual/relay/manual/get-started)
+- Boss Room uses the Multiplayer Services Package to integrate [Sessions](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) for grouping and connecting players.

 - Alternatively you can use Port Forwarding.
 The https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
 - Boss Room uses `UDP` and needs a `9998` external port to be open.